A good divorce is better than a bad marriage. There are two main ways of resolving divorce disputes: mediation and litigation.

 Divorce lawsuits are complex.
-Five separate issues must be decided:
+To file a divorce in Tennessee, five separate issues must be decided:

 - Child Residential Placement – Commonly referred to as child custody, child placement involves the living and visitation rights of each parent.
 Prior to the completion of the divorce, the parent must attend a co-parenting class and complete a parenting plan.
 If the parents cannot agree on a parenting plan, the judge will decide.